 These types of problems require the development of a new generation of leaders who have the skill and expertise to guide such decision-making in the face of difficult and uncertain times.
 They need to be able to think about problems from a long-term, interdisciplinary and complex systems perspective, and recognize the value of interacting with a diverse group of stakeholders.

-Among the students who focused their studies on environmental management and policy are alumni that occupy leadership positions in academia (Princeton, University of Mississippi), government (Tennessee Department of Environment and Conservation, Nuclear Regulatory Commission, Idaho National Laboratory), non-profit organizations (Harpeth River Watershed Association), and the private sector (manufacturers, management consulting firms).
-Many of these students have been supported by funds made available via research assistantships and fellowships sponsored by agencies such as Bridgestone, Ingram Barge Company, Department of Energy, Department of Transportation and the Office of Naval Research.
+Among the students who focused their studies on environmental engineering management and policy are alumni that occupy leadership positions in academia; local, state and federal government; non-profit organizations; research institutions; and the private sector.
+Many of these students have been supported by funds made available via research assistantships and fellowships.

-Environmental management and policy studies promote and develop alliances among industry, government and academia.
-The program is funded by corporate sponsors and through outside research grants such as Dell, Patagonia, the U.S. Department of Energy, the Office of Naval Research, and the Tennessee Valley Authority (TVA).
-These funds are used to support curriculum development, student scholarships, faculty research projects, executive seminars, leadership summits, and Center marketing and administration.
-Research grants for specific projects are provided by foundations, government agencies and corporations.
+Environmental engineering management and policy studies promote and develop alliances among industry, government and foundations.
+The program is funded by corporate sponsors and through outside research grants such as the U.S. Department of Transportation, U.S. Department of Energy, U.S. Army Corps of Engineers, Tennessee Department of Transportation, Tennessee Department of Economic and Community Development, Metropolitan Nashville-Davidson County government, and several private companies and foundations.
+These funds are used to support curriculum development, student scholarships, faculty research projects, leadership summits, and administrative support.

 Vanderbilt Center for Environmental Management (VCEMS) is directed by Dr. Mark Abkowitz Professor of Civil and Environmental Engineering and Professor of Engineering Management.